 of the jam kept dissolving as usual.
 By the time I arrived, the jam was

-about half the size it had been.
+significantly smaller than it had been.
 Amazing.
-This wasn't any little traffic
+This wasn't any little

 wave, yet one single driver was able to take a huge bite out of

 Obviously my actions did more than just reduce the size of the jam.